SoundlyApp/Soundly/README.md

 ### Description

+For reference, the entire application is in the TEST folder.

 Soundly is a social media application that fuses Instagram and Spotify into one.
 Users are allowed to make posts followed by a Spotify song and their specific mood, allowing for a personalized emotion for each song.
 Get recommendations from your friends or view what songs other people like!

 ### App Evaluation